project-jade-garden/jade-garden/packages/cli/README.md

 ## How It Works (Conceptual)

-1. **Configuration Intake**: The plugin receives your jade-garden CVA and SVA configuration objects.
+1. **Configuration Intake**: The plugin receives your `jade-garden` components.

-2. **CSS Transformation**: For each CVA and SVA configuration, the plugin intelligently parses the base, variants, compoundVariants, slots, and compoundSlots.
+2. **CSS Transformation**: For each component, the plugin intelligently parses the base, variants, compoundVariants, slots, and compoundSlots.

 3. **Tailwind `@apply` Generation**: It then generates corresponding CSS rules using Tailwind's `@apply` directives.
 For example, a CVA config might generate: